 A. A UV system for a swimming pool is sized to match up with the water flow of the pool circulation pump(s).
-Consult the Ultra UV Owner’s Manual to see which model Ultra UV system matches the flow rate of a specific circulation pump.
+Consult the Ultra UV Owner’s Manual to see which model Ultra UV or UV-C50 system matches the flow rate of a specific circulation pump.
 Information accompanying the pump can provide this flow rate, as can the pump supplier’s literature or website, or the dealer or installer that provided the pump.
 And, remember that the Ultra UV pool sanitizer is convertible to allow for increasing the killing power of the UV system if a system was selected originally that was undersized due to under estimating the pool’s circulation pump output rate of flow.
 For more information click here.

 A. As noted in the first question and answer, the Ultra UV pool sanitizer and the UV-C50 UV sanitizer treats the water as it passes through the reactor chamber of the system.
 When organic materials, such as skin scrapings, urine, sweat, bird droppings, dust etc. enter the pool, there must be a low level of sanitizer present to treat the pool water until it reaches the UV reactor.
 Owners of UV systems report sanitizing chemical reductions of 50%-70% in many cases.
-Chemicals for control of pH, and other chemicals the pool owner may have used prior to the installation of their UV system should still be followed, as the Ultra UV system imparts nothing into the pool water when killing bacteria in the pool water.
+Chemicals for control of pH, and other chemicals the pool owner may have used prior to the installation of their UV system should still be followed, as the Ultra UV system and UV-C50 system imparts nothing into the pool water when killing bacteria in the pool water.
 This is a real plus over alternate sanitizing methods that add chemicals to the pool water during the sanitization process.

 A. One of the side benefits of the Ultra UV system and the UV-C50 system, is thier ability to reduce or eliminate mono-chloramine in the pool water.
 Chloramines are the by-products of chlorination and are the “chlorine smelly” odor associated with chlorinated pools.
-With proper Ultra UV sizing and chemical maintenance, the chloramine “chlorine” odor can be eliminated and the pool returned to a safe and enjoyable environment.
+With proper Ultra UV and UV-C50 sizing and chemical maintenance, the chloramine “chlorine” odor can be eliminated and the pool returned to a safe and enjoyable environment.